-- (d) Special permits for land the area of which is greater than fifteen acres or for lands designated as important agricultural lands shall be subject to approval by the land use commission.
-The land use commission may impose additional restrictions as may be necessary or appropriate in granting the approval, including the adherence to representations made by the applicant. - (e) A copy of the decision, together with the complete record of the proceeding before the county planning commission on all special permit requests involving a land area greater than fifteen acres or for lands designated as important agricultural lands, shall be transmitted to the land use commission within sixty days after the decision is rendered.
+(d) Special permits for land the area of which is greater than fifteen acres or for lands designated as important agricultural lands shall be subject to approval by the land use commission.
+The land use commission may impose additional restrictions as may be necessary or appropriate in granting the approval, including the adherence to representations made by the applicant.

+(e) A copy of the decision, together with the complete record of the proceeding before the county planning commission on all special permit requests involving a land area greater than fifteen acres or for lands designated as important agricultural lands, shall be transmitted to the land use commission within sixty days after the decision is rendered.

 Within forty-five days after receipt of the complete record from the county planning commission, the land use commission shall act to approve, approve with modification, or deny the petition.
 A denial either by the county planning commission or by the land use commission, or a modification by the land use commission, as the case may be, of the desired use shall be appealable to the circuit court of the circuit in which the land is situated and shall be made pursuant to the Hawaii rules of civil procedure...
-4

 HSEO appreciates the opportunity to highlight the current protections, requirements, and oversight already in place.
-We respectfully ask the committee's careful consideration of potential adverse impacts of SB 443, SD1 on existing processes including questions regarding jurisdiction, and potential unintended consequences in frustrating the addition of renewable projects that serve the public interest.
+We respectfully ask the committee's careful consideration of potential adverse impacts of SB 443, SD1 on existing processes, including questions regarding jurisdiction and potential unintended consequences in frustrating the addition of renewable projects that serve the public interest.
+HSEO continues to support initiatives that promote the synergy between dualuse agriculture and energy, but cautions against this approach.